 - An employer who attended one of our Fairs commented, “Students were walking around sticking out their resumes.”
-This shouldn't be the first thing you do, and should at earliest come after you’ve introduced yourself and listened to the recruiter about their organization and opportunities.
+This shouldn't be the first thing you do, and should come after you’ve introduced yourself and listened to the recruiter about their organization and opportunities.

 - Often an employer will ask you if you have your resume.

 - For a business card or contact information.

 - The best way to follow-up with them.